-Bob joins the baseball staff in the summer of 2017 and serves as the volunteer assistant coach working primarily with hitters and positions players.
+Bob joined the baseball staff in the summer of 2017 and serves as the volunteer assistant coach working primarily with hitters and positions players.

 Macaluso served as assistant coach for the Roadrunners in 2015 as CSUB won the WAC Tournament and advanced to the NCAA Tournament for the first time.
 The Roadrunners’ tournament stay was highlighted by a 2-1 victory over Ole Miss, a team that made the 2014 NCAA College World Series.
 CSUB finished the 2015 campaign with a 37-24-1 mark.
 The 37 victories are a school record.
 Macaluso also served as the Roadrunner third-base coach, was in charge of the CSU Bakersfield offense, and was responsible for working with the CSUB infielders.
 Roadrunner shortstop Mylz Jones was selected in the 13th round of the 2015 MLB Draft by the Colorado Rockies.
 The offense scored 356 runs, the second most in school history.
 The Roadrunners reset the school record for putouts (1,650), assists (714), and double plays (61) in 2015.
 CSUB’s .975 fielding percentage in 2015 was the second highest in school history.